Local Space-Time Smoothing for Version Controlled Documents: Visualizing Change in Space-Time

 \subsection{Experiments}

-The right panel of Figure~\ref{fig:synFigLebanon} shows the gradient vector field corresponding to the synthetic versioned document described in the previous section.
+The right panel of Figure~\ref{fig:synFigLebanon} shows the gradient vector field corresponding to the synthetic version controlled document described in the previous section.
 As expected, it tends to be orthogonal to the segment boundaries.
 Its magnitude is displayed by the contour lines which show highest magnitudes around segment boundaries.

-Figure~\ref{fig:religionPartVis} shows the norm $\|\dot\gamma_s(s,t)\|^2$ (left), $\|\dot\gamma_t(s,t)\|^2$ (middle left) and the local maxima of $\|\dot\gamma_s(s,t)\|^2+\|\dot\gamma_t(s,t)\|^2$ (middle right) for a portion of the versioned Wikipedia Religion article.
+Figure~\ref{fig:religionPartVis} shows the norm $\|\dot\gamma_s(s,t)\|^2$ (left), $\|\dot\gamma_t(s,t)\|^2$ (middle left) and the local maxima of $\|\dot\gamma_s(s,t)\|^2+\|\dot\gamma_t(s,t)\|^2$ (middle right) for a portion of the version controlled Wikipedia Religion article.
 The first panel shows the amount of change in local word distribution within documents.
 High values correspond to boundaries between sections, topics or other document segments.
 The second panel shows the amount of change as one version is replaced with another.
 It shows which revisions change the word distributions substantially and which result in a relatively minor change.
 The third panel shows only the local maxima which correspond to edges between topics or segments (vertical lines) or revisions (horizontal lines).